 Contrary to carbohydrates, while exercising, proteins are not usually used by our body as fuel but are critical in muscle repair, growth and strength development.
 Insufficient protein intake will lead, over the long term, to muscle damage, injuries and illness.
 Regardless of our fitness target, we all need solid and fully developed muscles to succeed in our performance.
 Therefore, to sustain muscle growth it is vital to stay in a positive protein balance – this means that we need to have more protein available than the amount that will be used during physical activity.

 How much protein should we consume?

-Following the recommendation of the British Nutrition Foundation, adults are advised to consume around 0.75-0.8g of protein per kg of body weight per day.
+Following the recommendation of the SACN, adults are advised to consume around 0.75-0.8g of protein per kg of body weight per day.

 Sedentary -to 1 gym session per week

 If you are a sedentary person or someone who goes to a gym class once a week, your daily protein requirement will be around 0.8g per kg of body weight, and this amount can be easily achieved with your daily diet (we usually consume more protein than needed).